 30. Brawny Bolete (Imperator Torosus)

 The Brawny Bolete mushroom originates from southern Europe, Israel, and the Caucasus.
-This fungus is pretty popular in Hungary in summer and autumn on deciduous trees.
+This fungus is pretty popular in summer and autumn on deciduous trees.

 Brawny Bolete’s body is stocky with a thick stipe.
 The ochre-colored cap can reach 8 inches with yellow round pores, a red-to-brown stipe that ranges from 2.4 to 6 inches in length.
 Their flesh’s color varies based on the age of the mushroom.